 Cards I mark as Favourites are ones that I don't have.
 To avoid confusion, I don't "Favourite" cards I receive, but I assure you that I'm thrilled each time I find a card in my mailbox.

 Cartoon, holiday, pet, multi-view and signature-only meet-up cards are not my favourites.

-If you like, write why you participate in postcrossing, share a quirky anecdote about your day or about the best day of your life, or describe what brings you happiness or something that's on your mind now.
+You could write why you participate in postcrossing, share a quirky anecdote about your day or about the best day of your life, or describe what brings you happiness or something that's on your mind now.
 What should I be sure to do or see if I visit your town/country?
-Or describe what you do with the postcards you receive (I always have about 30 posted on our kitchen wall!), or with any other collections which occupy your free time.
+Or describe what you do with the postcards you receive (I always have about 30 posted on the kitchen wall!), or write about other collections which occupy your free time.
 Somehow, we all uniquely organize our obsessions!

 Those are only ideas - overall, it's great to receive cards with lots written on them, no matter the topic!

 I appreciate interesting stamps - love them, in fact!

 As fellow Canadian postcrossers have so perfectly written, "postcrossing is about communicating to the world and being part of humanity.
 Take the time to handwrite something either serious or funny, happy or sad, important or trivial... to collect all those wonderful shards and sparks of human kindness and creativity from all over the world."

 Thanks for reading, and for whatever you take the time to send!

 PS: You can see my many great Soviet, bird, animal, UNESCO (feel free to send a different view of a site already represented), roadside attraction, park and other received cards at https://www.flickr.com/photos/37264621@N04/albums.